summer solstice retreat for writing & yoga

 Morning and afternoon writing workshops free up your thinking about words and loosen the binds on your creative process in unexpected ways.
 Your inner critic will disappear as you surrender to your innate ability to imagine the unknown.

-Special focus will be given to some of the most powerful and important aspects of writing craft, including the senses, imagery, dialogue, and sound, among others.
-For writers with specific goals and projects, fireside chats each evening will provide a space to talk shop and seek advice, and individual manuscript critique is available upon advance request.
-And finally, multi-sensory immersion activities and artistic work (all optional but highly recommended!) will echo and amplify the themes we are exploring during writing sessions.
+Writing exercises will intentionally engage you with powerful aspects of writing craft, including the senses, imagery, dialogue, and sound, among others.
+For writers with specific goals and projects, fireside chats each evening will provide a space to talk shop and seek advice, and private consultation about your writing is available upon advance request.
+Finally, select multi-sensory immersion activities and artistic work (all optional but highly recommended!) will echo and amplify the themes we are exploring during writing sessions.

 Daily yoga and meditation foster and support creative synergy.
 As you connect your body, mind, and senses through movement and stillness, you release tension and cultivate insight and balance.